 The DNA pulldown assays was used to confirm transcriptional activator Sp1 could bind to promoter region of ZNF132 gene and methylation status of ZNF132 promoter negatively affects the binding.
 DNA pull-down assays showed that the methylated Sp1-bining site probe had weaker binding ability with Sp1 proteins compared with the unmethylated Sp1-bining site probe (Figure 5D).

+As the DNA methylation abnormal theoretically caused by the harmful environment and genetic variants exposure, such as smoking, drinking as well as risk allele carrying and it might be different environment triggers since they contact different environment.
+Since DNA methylation can be reversed by the appropriate treatment, DNA methylation is considered to be promising diagnosis and prognosis biomarker.
 Combined with our results described above, the results revealed, at least in part, the mechanism underlying the association of hyper-methylation of ZNF132 promoter region and ESCC.
 Methylation of Sp1-bining site prevents the transcriptional activator Sp1 from binding to ZNF132 promoter, silencing ZNF132 tumor suppressor gene.

 Discussion